shullgroup/rheoQCM/README.md

 * The Anaconda python environment is suggested.
 You can  download and install the Anaconda distribution of python from [anaconda.com](https://anaconda.com/download).

-* QCM data files are currently stored in a MATLAB-compatible .mat files.
+* Separated scripts works with data stored in a MATLAB-compatible .mat files (collected by our [Matlab data collecting program](https://github.com/Shull-Research-Group/QCM_Data_Acquisition_Program)).
 In order to read and write these and get the analysis scripts to work, you need to install the hdf5storage package, which you can add with the following command (assuming you have already added the conda python distribution):

 ```bash
 conda install -c conda-forge hdf5storage